User ОАuth Flow

 &state={state}

-1. User Consent
+2. **User Consent**

 Aurinko will present your user with the correct sign-in form based on the requested service type (Google, Office365, EWS).
 For Exchange users, the user has to enter a login name and an Exchange server url.

-1. Getting the user session
+3. **Getting the user session**

-Once the user has signed in and authorized your app's access, their browser will be redirected to the returnUrl you provided.
+Once the user has signed in and authorized your app's access, their browser will be redirected to the <mark style="color:red;">`returnUrl`</mark> you provided.

 If your authentication was successful Aurinko will set a secure httpOnly session cookie before redirecting to you returnUrl.

-Example redirect URL: https://your-app.com/callback?state={state}&status=success
+*Example redirect URL*: <mark style="color:red;">`https://your-app.com/callback?state={state}&status=success`</mark>

-• Authorization Code Mode (responseType=code)
+* **Authorization Code Mode** (<mark style="color:red;">`responseType=code`</mark>)

-If your authentication was successful Aurinko will include the code parameter in the query string.
+If your authentication was successful Aurinko will include the `code` parameter in the query string.

-Example redirect URL: https://your-app.com/callback?code={code}&state={state}&status=success
+*Example redirect URL*: <mark style="color:red;">`https://your-app.com/callback?code={code}&state={state}&status=success`</mark>

-Make an HTTP POST call to https://api.aurinko.io/v1/auth/token/{code)} to exchange the code for a userSession and userId.
+Make an HTTP POST call to <mark style="color:red;">`https://api.aurinko.io/v1/auth/token/{code)}`</mark> to exchange the <mark style="color:red;">`code`</mark> for a <mark style="color:red;">`userSession`</mark> and <mark style="color:red;">`userId`</mark>.

 curl -u ClientId:Secret -X POST https://api.aurinko.io/v1/auth/token/{code}